FairCoder: Probing LLM Bias in High-Stakes Decision Making via Coding Tasks: Methods

 \section{Methods}

-In this section, we introduce \emph{FairCode}, which evaluates social bias in code LLMs with two tasks: function implementation and test case generation.
-We first give details about evaluation framework and then present the metrics used to quantify the bias in code LLMs.
+In this section, we introduce \emph{FairCoder}, which evaluates social bias in LLMs with function implementation and unit test generation tasks.
+We first introduce the concepts and terminology, then give details about evaluation framework, and finally present the metrics used to quantify the bias in code LLMs.